• Skip to Content

 • Credit Hours: Students must complete 31 hours of coursework, including a minimum of 3 credits in Resource Management.

-• Grade Point Average: Students must earn a minimum cumulative GPA of 2.75, and a GPA of 3.00 in all courses applied to the graduate program.
+• Grade Point Average: Students must earn a minimum cumulative GPA of 3.0 and a minimum GPA of 3.0 in courses applied to the degree.

 • Graduation Requirement: In addition to completing the required coursework, students must complete a graduation project.
 This may include a written report or deliverables/products, such as data, software, maps, web maps, code, and/or web apps.
 An oral defense of the work is not required.